kechifikasion/kechifikasion/README.md

 ---

 ### About Me
-Junior IT professional with a background in Information Security Technology, currently focused on networking.
+Background in Information Security Technology, currently developing myself as a junior in the IT field with a focus on networking.
 My hands-on experience started in game development, but I've since shifted toward network infrastructure.
 I practice cabling, termination, mounting, and basic switch configuration in my homelab environment.

 ---